sylikc/jpegview/readme.txt

 [1.0.31.1]
 Bugs fixed:
-- Fixed crash when deleting files in 'Show folders and subfolders' navigation mode [1.0.31]
+- Fixed crash when deleting files in 'Show folders and subfolders' navigation mode
+- Filenames with \t in path are now displayed correctly when using customized file name display format [1.0.31]
 Bugs fixed:
 - Read ahead no longer turned off when failed to read one image